-General Chemistry I & II with laboratories (8 semester credits)
+General Chemistry I & II with laboratories (8 semester credits or 12 quarter credits)*

-Organic Chemistry I & II with laboratories (8 semester credits)
+Organic Chemistry I & II with laboratories (8 semester credits or 12 quarter credits)*

-General Biology I & II with laboratories (8 semester credits)
+Biology I & II with laboratories (8 semester credits 12 or quarter credits)*

-A survey of distinguishing characteristics of microorganisms based on structural-functional relationships, taxonomy, growth and physical chemical metabolism and genetics.
-This should include an emphasis on infectious diseases, basic immunology and microbial ecology.
-Molecular or cellular biology courses will not be allowed as a substitute for microbiology.
+Microbiology including a survey of distinguishing characteristics of microorganisms based on structural-functional relationships, taxonomy, growth and physical chemical metabolism and genetics.
+This should include an emphasis on infectious diseases, basic immunology, and microbial ecology along with a laboratory.
+Molecular or cellular biology courses will not be accepted as a substitute for microbiology.

-A systematic study of carbohydrates, lipids, amino acids, proteins, nucleic acids and their components including the metabolism of biological compounds and the interrelations among the carbon, nitrogen and energy cycles.
+Biochemistry including a systematic study of carbohydrates, lipids, amino acids, proteins, nucleic acids and their components including the metabolism of biological compounds and the interrelations among the carbon, nitrogen, and energy cycles.
 This must be an upper-division course with organic chemistry as a prerequisite.

-Human Anatomy w/laboratory (4 semester credits) and Human Physiology with laboratory (4 semester credits) or Human Anatomy and Physiology I and II with laboratories (8 semester credits)
+Human Anatomy with laboratory (4 semester credits or 6 quarter credits) and Human Physiology with laboratory (4 semester credits or 6 quarter credits) or Human Anatomy and Physiology I and II with laboratories (8 semester credits or 12 quarter credits)*

 An introduction to basic human anatomy and physiology, including the structures of the human anatomical system and the physiology of the nervous, muscular, cardiovascular, respiratory, urinary, immune, endocrine and reproductive systems, along with laboratories.
 Mammalian anatomy or physiology or other relevant courses may be considered on a case-by-case basis.

 Algebra or calculus based physics, including study of mechanics, heat, electricity and magnetism, light and modern physics.

-English Composition or Expository Writing (6 semester credits)
+English Composition or Expository Writing (6 semester credits or 8 quarter credits)

 Courses focusing on the abilities and skills needed to write effective expository prose.
 Emphasis is on planning, writing and revising short and long essays and research papers.
 Writing intensive courses (designated as such by the institution) will be reviewed on an individual basis; course descriptions and/or syllabi will be required.
 ESL courses are not eligible to meet this requirement.
 Literature courses will be accepted if English composition instruction is included in the course syllabus.

-The study of fundamental microeconomic principles.
-(Macroeconomics or principles of economics courses are also accepted).
+The study of fundamental economic principles, either micro- or macro- economics courses are acceptable.

-Some examples are: psychology, sociology, cultural anthropology, history, humanities, literature, comparative literature, ethnic studies, philosophy and art history.
+Some examples are: psychology, sociology, cultural anthropology, history, humanities, literature, comparative literature, ethnic studies, philosophy, a foreign language, or art history.

-Other college level courses in science, humanities, social sciences, mathematics, language, business, etc. are considered in fulfilling general education credit.
-Vocational and developmental courses will not be accepted.
+Other college level courses in science, humanities, social sciences, mathematics, business, etc. are considered in fulfilling general education credit.
+Vocational and developmental courses are not acceptable.